You are here

 The Expected Family Contribution (EFC) is the number used by a school to calculate how much financial aid you are eligible to receive, if any.
 The EFC is calculated based on responses you provided in your Free Application for Federal Student Aid (FAFSA).
 Your EFC is not the amount of money your family will have to pay for college, nor is it the amount of federal student aid you will receive.

 The EFC is subtracted from the budget to determine the student’s financial need.
 The Office of Financial Aid will create an aid package to meet the financial need.
 Aid is awarded in the following order based on eligibility requirements: grants, work-study, subsidized student loans, unsubsidized student loans, parent loans.
 Grants are offered to students with the highest financial need.
-The amount of financial aid you receive (including scholarships) cannot exceed the financial need.
+The amount of financial aid you receive (including scholarships) cannot exceed the cost of attendance.

 Our financial aid estimate includes the following expenses: